What is psikat?

 Element Description

-See Effects for full documentation of each effect.
+See Effects for full documentation.

 Effects